TheLastGimbus/GooglePhotosTakeoutHelper/README.md

     - "deselect all" and then select only Google Photos

       <img width="75%" alt="gpth usage image tutorial" src="https://user-images.githubusercontent.com/40139196/229353040-14af25c1-5454-4d1f-866a-8b10d5a7c648.png">

-   (Note: don't unzip them, gpth will do it for you 😉)
+1. Unzip them all and merge into one, so that all "Takeout" folders become one
-1. Download the executable for your system from [releases tab](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper/releases) 🛒
+2. Download the executable for your system from [releases tab](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper/releases) 🛒
     - [also available on AUR 😏](https://aur.archlinux.org/packages/gpth-bin)
-2. - On Windoza: just double-click the downloaded `.exe` 🎉 - tell windoza defender that it's safe, and follow prompted instructions 🧾
+3. - On Windoza: just double-click the downloaded `.exe` 🎉 - tell windoza defender that it's safe, and follow prompted instructions 🧾
    - On Mac/Linux: open terminal, `cd` to the folder with downloaded executable and run it:
      ```bash
      # if you have Mac with M1/M2 chip, you need to enable x86 emulation